 I also make four and five-string Violins as a result of my friendship with Arthur Conner of Copper Hill Virginia.
-He has been making violins for about 60 years and has been mentoring me for about eight years.
-He is 95 years old now and cannot see well enough to continue making instruments but I still take my new fiddles to him for approval.
+He had been making violins for about 60 years and mentored me for about eight years.
+Arthur died in April.
+He dropped out of school after the 7th grade but had a thirst for knowledge.
+He was one of the wisest people I have ever met and I am proud to call him my friend.

 I began making Ukuleles about three years ago to use some of the smaller pieces of tone wood left over from guitar-making.
 I have made about 40 Ukes so far primarily using Koa and Mango for the bodies and Koa or Red Spruce for the tops.